 - China Academy of railway Sciences Co.
 Ltd

 - In dealing with a typical case, where the examiner rejected the application as being unpatentable and the reexamination board supported the rejection as well, Ken conducted a careful study and comparison between the technical solution of the subject application and the prior art in the reference documents with respect to the reexamination opinions.
 A detailed and persuasive argument was made by starting from basic theories such as fluid mechanics with step-by-step illustration and painstaking analysis, to highlight the prominent substantive features and significant technical effects of the patent.
 Finally, our observations were recognized by the reexamination board, which revoked the refusal decision and allowed the subject application.

 - Mandarin Chinese, English and Japanese

-With over 350 legal professionals with a diverse background, Chang Tsi & Partners offers clients deep expertise and professional experience, leading to successful legal solutions.
+With over 350 legal professionals with a diversified background, Chang Tsi & Partners offers clients deep expertise and professional experience, leading to successful legal solutions.
 Our attorneys are always praised for their sharp insights into the policy, and their pragmatic commercial awareness.
-Qualified to practice in other jurisdictions, our overseas educated attorneys can maximize the profit of clients in different areas.
+Qualified to practice in other jurisdictions, our attorneys can maximize the profit of clients in different areas.